DerekPascarella/CamelROM/README.md

  |______|
 ```

-The ASCII key in the returned hash will contain the custom hexadecimal value (e.g. $hash{'B'} will equal "01").
+The ASCII key in the returned hash will contain the custom hexadecimal value (e.g., $hash{'B'} will equal "01").
 - Parameter 1 - Full path of character map file.

 Example usage:
 ```
 my %character_map = generate_character_map_hash("table.txt");   # creates hash with key-value pairs for defined characters in "table.txt"
-print $character_map{'A'};                                      # prints hexadecimal representation of "A" (e.g. "8260") according to "table.txt"
+print $character_map{'C'};                                      # prints hexadecimal representation of "A" (e.g., "02") according to "table.txt"
 ```